Video shutter angle estimation using optical flow and linear blur: Introduction

 For analog cameras, the exposure fraction remains constant throughout the duration of the video.
 In digital cameras, the exposure time and thus the shutter angle may be set dynamically, according to illumination intensity.
 Nevertheless, for most recorded videos it stays constant.
 For global shutter cameras, it is the same for every pixel of a frame.
 For rolling shutter cameras the same is true for horizontal motions; the exact modeling is more complex for vertical motions.

 The exposure fraction provides a physics-based constraint that influences every pixel, and it thus has the potential for the detection of fake videos and local image edits.
-Violations of the constraint -- the linear relationship between the local motion blur and optical flow with the shatter angle providing the scaling constant -- are not immediately obvious to human observers, and thus might not be noticed by neither the authors nor the viewers of the altered or synthesized content.
+Violations of the constraint -- the linear relationship between the local motion blur and optical flow with the shutter angle providing the scaling constant -- are not immediately obvious to human observers, and thus might not be noticed by neither the authors nor the viewers of the altered or synthesized content.
 Moreover, many generators of synthetic content are often trained on sharp images corresponding to very short exposures or on graphics-generated data and thus might not represent motion blur as required by physics.

-In the paper, we present a robust method for the estimation of the shutter angle.
-After failing to successfully train an end-to-end deep neural network-based estimator, we proposed and tested a method that relies on explicitly running a state-of-the-art optical flow algorithm \cite{DBLP:journals/corr/abs-2003-12039} and linear blur kernel estimator \cite{gong2017blur2mf}.
+In the paper, we present a robust method for the estimation of the shutter angle that relies on explicitly running a state-of-the-art optical flow algorithm \cite{DBLP:journals/corr/abs-2003-12039} and linear blur kernel estimator \cite{gong2017blur2mf}.
+We are not aware of any existing method for shutter angle estimation from unconstrained video sequences.
+Barber \etal \cite{BARBER2015155} formulate the problem for sequences containing only specific types of blur.
+We are the first to address the problem for sequences containing general motion.

-We are not aware of any work in the literature on the topic of exposure fraction estimation in unconstrained video sequences; we are the first to address the problem.
 In summary, we make the following contributions.
 The proposed method is novel, exploiting recent progress in deep optical flow and linear blur estimation.
 Both of these estimates are dense, permitting to achieve robustness by combining predictions from patches where both estimates are reliable and consistent.
 We show a forensic application of the method, considering detection of video tampering by frame removal or insertion.